balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

-The above table represents the corelation between IQ and other variables considered(C to F).
+The above table represents the correlation between IQ and other variables considered(C to F).

 ## Correlation matrix